MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-power-platform.md

 ## <a name="inventory-summary"></a>Inventory summary

 **Inventory summary** is a customized view for the *Inventory OnHand Sum* entity.
 It provides an inventory summary for products together with all dimensions.
-The inventory summary data will periodically be synced from Inventory Visibility.
-Before you can see data on the **Inventory summary** tab, you must turn on the *OnHandMostSpecificBackgroundService* feature on the **Feature Management** tab.
+The inventory summary data will periodically be synced from Inventory Visibility every 15 minutes.
+Before you can see data on the **Inventory summary** tab, you must turn on the *OnHandMostSpecificBackgroundService* feature on the **Feature Management** tab and click **update configuration** button.

+> [!Note]
+> *OnHandMostSpecificBackgroundService* feature just tracks the products which has on-hand changes after you turn on the feature.
+If the product doesn’t have the changes after you turn on the feature, it will not sync the data from inventory service cache to the Dataverse.
+If you find that inventory summary page doesn't contain all of the product onhand information, the workaround is that you can go to the FNO, go to Inventory Management > Periodic > Inventory Visibility Integration, disable the batch job and reenable it.
+It will do the initial push, the all data will sync to the *Inventory OnHand Sum* entity in next 15 minutes.
+If you want to use this feature, we suggest that you turn on this feature before you create any on-hand change and enable the Inventory Visiblity Integration batch job.

 By using the **Advanced filter** that Dataverse provides, you can create a personal view that shows the rows that are important to you.
 The advanced filter options let you create a wide range of views, from simple to complex.
 They also let you add grouped and nested conditions to the filters.
 To learn more about how to use the **Advanced filter**, see [Edit or create personal views using advanced grid filters](/powerapps/user/grid-filters-advanced).